 Hello, friends of Indivisible!

-In the email below you will find (1) helpful links; (2) our featured action, (3) our featured event, (4) other urgent actions, and (5) other local events.
+In the message below you will find (1) helpful links; (2) our featured action, (3) our featured event, (4) canvassing opportunities, (5) other urgent actions, and (6) other local events.

 Bethany, Cheri, Katelyn, & Carmella (on behalf of Indivisible Indiana District 2)